Japan marks 80th anniversary of WWII surrender as concern grows about fading memory

 Emperor Naruhito, in his address at the Budokan memorial Friday, expressed his hope that the ravages of war will never be repeated while “reflecting on our past and bearing in mind the feelings of deep remorse.”

-Naruhito reiterated the importance of telling the war’s tragic history and the ordeals faced during and after the conflict to younger generations as “we continue to seek the peace and happiness of the people in the future.”
+Naruhito reiterated the importance of telling the war’s tragic history to younger generations as “we continue to seek the peace and happiness of the people in the future.”

 As part of the 80th anniversary, he has traveled to Iwo Jima, Okinawa and Hiroshima, and is expected to visit Nagasaki with his daughter, Princess Aiko, in September.